yurabrovka/android/README.md

 ### Git

-To build the app from git, i.e. tag, branch or commit, use the following after modifying the file if necessary.
+To build the app from git, i.e. tag, branh or commit, use the following after modifying the file if necessary.
 Use this if you want to build a test or development release.